 The Grade One Listed, Modernist De La Warr Pavilion is a centre for the contemporary arts which stands proudly overlooking Bexhill’s new seafront.
 Built in 1935 and restored in 2005, it has exhibitions in two galleries, top music and comedy acts and film programme in the auditorium , a café and bar with outside balconies and magnificent sea views, a large flat roof open-air space for exhibitions and events, and a shop selling designer accessories and gifts.

 Artists who have exhibited include Jeremy Deller, Antony Gormley, Richard Wilson and Andy Warhol and recent headline acts include Eddie Izzard, Keane, Patti Smith and Vampire Weekend .
-The Pavilion and its exhibitions are open 364 days a year, free to enter and accessible to all, with a busy learning programme for all ages to participate in.
+The Pavilion and its exhibitions are open from Wednesday – Friday, from 10am – 5pm.
+The Pavilion is also free to enter and accessible to all, with a busy learning programme for all ages to participate in.
+For up to date visitor information and entry prices, be sure to visit the Pavilion’s website.

-The award-winning Jerwood Gallery, situated next to the fishing beach in Hastings’ historic Old Town, is the home for the Jerwood Collection of 20th and 21st century British art and changing exhibition programme.
+The award-winning Hastings Contemporary, situated next to the fishing beach in Hastings’ historic Old Town, offering a diverse changing exhibition programme.